Unboxed-Software/solana-course/content/oracles.md

 }
 ```

-There are some other relevant fields that may be of interest to you in the Aggregator account like `num_success`,`medians_data`, `std_deviation`, etc. `num_success` is the number of successful responses received from oracles in this round of updates. `medians_data` is an array of all of the successful responses received from oracles this round, this is ultimately the dataset that is used to derive the median and final result. `std_deviation` is the standard deviation of the accepted results in this round.
-You'd be looking for a low standard deviation, which means that all of the oracle responses were similar.
+There are some other relevant fields that may be of interest to you in the Aggregator account like `num_success`, `medians_data`, `std_deviation`, etc. `num_success` is the number of successful responses received from oracles in this round of updates. `medians_data` is an array of all of the successful responses received from oracles this round.
+This is the dataset that is used to derive the median and final result. `std_deviation` is the standard deviation of the accepted results in this round.
+You might want to check for a low standard deviation, meaning that all of the oracle responses were similar.
 The switchboard program is in charge of updating the relevant fields on this struct every time it receives an update from an oracle.

 The `AggregatorAccountData` also has a `check_confidence_interval()` method that you can use as another verification on the data stored in the feed.
-The method allows you to pass in a `max_confidence_interval` and if the standard deviation of the results received from the oracle is greater than the given `max_confidence_interval`, it returns an error.
+The method allows you to pass in a `max_confidence_interval`.
+If the standard deviation of the results received from the oracle is greater than the given `max_confidence_interval`, it returns an error.

 ```rust
 // https://github.com/switchboard-xyz/sbv2-solana/blob/0b5e0911a1851f9ca37042e6ff88db4cd840067b/rust/switchboard-solana/src/oracle_program/accounts/aggregator.rs#L228